CDR plasma model

 computeCdrDriftVelocities(const Real a_time,

-@brief Compute diffusion coefficients for the CDR equations.
+@brief Compute diffusion coefficients for all CDR species.

-@return Returns the diffusion coefficients for each CDR species.
-The vector ordering is the same as m_cdrSpecies.
+@return Scalar diffusion coefficients in the same order as m_cdrSpecies.

 */